Cloud-Temple/terraform-provider-cloudtemple/docs/data-sources/backup_sla_policy.md

 page_title: "cloudtemple_backup_sla_policy Data Source - terraform-provider-cloudtemple"
 subcategory: "Backup"
 description: |-
+  Used to retrieve a specific backup SLA policy.
   To query this datasource you will need the backup_iaas_spp_read role.
 ---

 # cloudtemple_backup_sla_policy (Data Source)

+Used to retrieve a specific backup SLA policy.

 To query this datasource you will need the `backup_iaas_spp_read` role.